Is It Bad to Sleep with Wet Hair? The Truth Behind 6 Hair Haka-Hakas

 Have you had an elder tell you: “Wag ka muna humiga kasi lalabo mata mo”?
 You’re not alone.
 This is a common Filipino belief that has been passed on from generation to generation.
 There are several permutations of this, too.
 According to these superstitions, sleeping with wet hair will result in poor vision or blindness, give you a headache, or make you go insane.
 But the question stands: Is it bad to sleep with wet hair?
 We’re investigating some age-old myths to find out if they are true.

-Myth 1: Sleeping with Wet Hair Will Make You Go Blind or Insane
+Myth 1: Sleeping with Wet Hair Causes Blindness

 Myth 2: Brushing Your Hair 100 Times Will Make It Healthy

 The American Academy of Dermatology puts this myth to rest: hair doesn’t need 100 brush strokes a day.
-It’s not only false but also damaging to your hair and can cause hair fall.
-It’s simply too much brushing, even if you have the strongest hair.
+It’s not only false but also damaging to your hair and can cause It’s simply too much brushing, even if you have the strongest hair.
 Brushing gently and moderately does, however, have some benefits.
 It can stimulate circulation in the scalp and distribute natural oils for shinier hair.
 For best results, use a brush with natural bristles and never brush wet hair.
+Do your research on the different to find what's best for your needs.

-Is your hair dull and damaged?
+Is your and damaged?
 Use Dove Intense Repair Shampoo to help it recover.
-Formulated with Keratin Repair Actives, it repairs signs of surface damage, making hair look healthier, smoother, and shinier.
+Formulated with Keratin Repair Actives, it repairs signs of surface damage, making , smoother, and shinier.
 No need to brush 100 times.

 Myth 3: Rinse Your Hair with Cold Water to Make It Shiny